kivikakk/comrak/README.md

 - [Raph Levien](https://github.com/raphlinus)'s [`pulldown-cmark`](https://github.com/google/pulldown-cmark).
 It's
   very fast, uses a novel parsing algorithm, and doesn't construct an AST (but you can use it to make one if you want). `cargo doc` uses this, as do many other projects in the ecosystem.
-It appears semi-maintained as of March 2023.
 - [markdown-rs](https://github.com/wooorm/markdown-rs) (1.x) looks worth watching.
 - Know of another library?
 Please open a PR to add it\!